koaning/drawdata/readme.md

 ![](gif.gif)

 You can get the same tooling from going to [drawdata.xyz](https://drawdata.xyz) but with this library you'll also be able to use it from within jupyter.
+This will save you a precious tab in the browser.

 ## Installation